BNY Mellon Government Securities Services Corp.

 - Review and approve the Corporation’s risk appetite statement on an annual basis, and any material amendments thereto;

-- Review and evaluate the Corporation's policies and practices with respect to risk assessment and risk management by reviewing reports and significant findings of the Operational Risk, Technology Risk and Compliance Groups and the Internal Audit Department with respect to the risk management and compliance activities of the Corporation, together with management's responses and follow-up to these reports;
+- Review and evaluate the Corporation's practices with respect to risk assessment and risk management by reviewing reports and significant findings of the Operational Risk, Technology Risk and Compliance Groups and the Internal Audit Department with respect to the risk management and compliance activities of the Corporation, together with management's responses and follow-up to these reports;

 - Review the scope of work of the Operational Risk and Technology Risk Groups and Compliance Group and their planned activities with respect to the risk management and compliance activities of the Corporation;

 - Receive an annual report on compliance activities from the Chief Compliance Officer;

 - Review any proposed appointment and replacement of the Chief Risk Officer;

 - Review and provide input on the performance of the Chief Risk Officer on an annual basis; and

 - Review guidelines and reporting mechanisms for escalation of business issues, risks, and events on an annual basis.

 The Committee's audit function is one of oversight.
 In assisting the Board of Directors in fulfilling the Board’s oversight responsibilities, the Committee shall:

 - Provide oversight of compliance with policies and procedures adopted by the Corporation relating to audit functions;